Etruscan vase painting

-Etruscan vase painting was produced from the 7th through the 4th centuries BC, and is a major element in Etruscan art.
-It was strongly influenced by Greek vase painting, and followed the main trends in style over the period.
+Etruscan vase painting was produced from the 7th through the 4th centuries BCE, and is a major element in Etruscan art.
+It was strongly influenced by Greek vase painting, and followed the main stylistic trends of the period.
 Besides being producers in their own right, the Etruscans were the main export market for Greek pottery outside Greece, and some Greek painters probably moved to Etruria, where richly decorated vases were a standard element of grave inventories.